-What exactly is it that people mean when they send these common notes on Photofeeler?
+What exactly is it that people mean when they send these Quick Notes?

 What People Say vs. What They Mean

-Most people have a clear sense of how they feel about a picture (or the person in it), but they don’t necessarily know what it is about the picture that makes them feel that way.
+Most people know how they feel about a picture (or the person in it), but they don’t necessarily know what it is about the picture that makes them feel that way.

-Forcing people to give specific suggestions, in this case, can backfire in terribly misleading feedback.
+Forcing people to give specific suggestions can actually backfire in terribly misleading feedback.

 For these reasons, it’s best to take notes with a grain of salt.
-(For specific info on how to raise photo scores, there’s plenty on this blog!)
+It’s only when you’re getting the same note over and over that you can know for sure that your photo is coming across a certain way.
+(And for specific info on how to raise photo scores, there’s plenty on this blog!)

 Meanings Behind Popular Notes

-That said, there are common themes we see behind many of the most popular notes.
+That said, there are common themes we see behind many of the most popular Quick Notes on Photofeeler.